IntelLabs/control-flag/README.md

 # ControlFlag: A Self-supervised Idiosyncratic Pattern Detection System for Software Control Structures

-ControlFlag is a self-supervised idiosyncratic pattern detection system that learns typical patterns that occur in control structures of high-level programming language such as C/C++ by mining these patterns from open-source repositories (on GitHub and other version control systems).
+ControlFlag is a self-supervised idiosyncratic pattern detection system that learns typical patterns that occur in the control structures of high-level programming languages, such as C/C++, by mining these patterns from open-source repositories (on GitHub and other version control systems).
 It then applies learned patterns to detect anomalous patterns in user's code.